 7.13 Revenue funds and balances are under pressure as a result of the Council's underlying revenue position and the need to identify significant savings in the period to 2019/20.

-As a result the Medium Term Financial Plan no longer assumes that the revenue budget will continue to provide a contribution towards small scale capital expenditure undertaken by Area Committees.
-Nor will any revenue contributions be made to capital unless funded from specific reserves.
+7.14 The Medium Term Financial Plan assumes that the revenue budget will continue to provide a regular contribution towards small scale capital expenditure undertaken by Area Committees.
+This will remain under review as the position with the General Fund Revenue budget becomes tighter each year.